mxtxx08/ChemEcar2024Med/README.md

 # Diagram ✏️

 There are three observations:
-1. Relay is connect in normally open.
+1. Relay is connect as normally open.
 2. The 9V battery represent the chemical battery.
-3. Arduino Uno is supplied energy by 9V battery.
+3. Arduino Uno is supplied energy by a external 9V battery.

 ![Circuit](diagram.png)